Unimodular rows over monoid rings: Monoids with torsion

 Since $\dim R[\ZZ_{n_p}]=d$, the induction hypothesis implies that the elementary action on the unimodular $n$-rows over the ring at the lower-right corner of the diagram above is transitive.
 Therefore, by Lemma \ref{Milnor}(a), it is enough to show that the elementary action on $\Um_n(\Lambda)$ is also transitive.

 The very last pull-back diagram to be used by us is the following

-with the vertical surjective $R$-homomorphisms, induced by $M\leftthreetimes\ZZ_+\to0\in R$, and the natural injective horizontal maps.
+with the vertical surjective $R$-homomorphisms, induced by mapping all nontrivial monoid elements to $0\in R$, and the natural injective horizontal maps.
 Since $R$ local, the elementary action on $\Um_n(B)$ is transitive by Lemma \ref{non-monomial}.
-But the elementary action on $\Um_n(A)$ is also transitive by the induction hypothesis because $m\leftthreetimes\ZZ_+$ is torsion free.
+But the elementary action on $\Um_n(A)$ is also transitive by the induction hypothesis because $M\leftthreetimes\ZZ_+$ is torsion free.
 Thus, Lemma \ref{Milnor}(a) completes the argument. \end{proof}

 \emph{Question.} Does Theorem \ref{main} extend to \emph{all} commutative monoids?